Lindinis: Roman

 A timber-walled fort (castrum) was established at Ilchester around AD 60 and later a second fort seems to have been built.
 It protected the crossing of the Fosse Way over the River Yeo.
 Originally surrounded by native round houses, these were later supplanted by an unplanned settlement (vicus) of around 30 acre.
 The post was abandoned in the late 1st century, after which a street grid was set up with timber domestic dwellings and workshops, as well as outer roadside industrial suburbs.
 There is evidence of iron, glass, and bone working and pottery production, as well as agricultural plots within the town.
 In the late 2nd century, the central area was surrounded by a defensive bank and ditch with stone gateways.
 Stone walls were erected in the mid-4th century.
 It became the only walled town in the territory of the Durotriges other than Durnovaria.
-By this time, the town seems to have largely consisted of luxury private homes of affluent owners rich enough to install fine mosaic floors.
+By this time, the town seems to have largely consisted of private homes of owners rich enough to install fine mosaic floors.
 More than thirty have been discovered and it has been suggested that the town contained a workshop of the Corinium Saltire School of mosaicists or else boasted its own 'Lindinis School'.